-The strength of hand coded sites is that you can keep it small and perfect every piece of it.
-Technically you can build huge projects hand-coded, but the smaller the project is, the more it will be worth going for a hand coded solution.
+The strength of hand coded sites is that you can keep it small, and perfect every aspect of it.
+Technically you could build huge projects hand coded, but the smaller the project is, the more it will be worth going for a hand coded solution.
 The more content you have, the more logical it would be to go for a WordPress Solution to manage the content.

 For our WordPress theme, Old Newspaper, we made a hand coded landing page.
 It is a perfect example of where this approach is most efficient.
-Presenting a product or concept to a new customer.
+Presenting a product, service or concept to a new customer.
 You could call it an online poster.

-The weakness of this approach is that updates go through us, and you have no login; no admin side to it.
-In short—it’s more permanent.
-Almost like a poster.
-You will be able to update it at any time., but it will not be cost effective if you do it continually.
+The weakness of this approach is that changes are not simple, and should be done more seldom.
+Updates go through us, and you have no login; no admin side to it.
+In short—it’s more permanent, and should be used in the right context—almost like a poster.
+You will be able to update it at any time, but it will not be cost effective if you do it continually.

-Hand Coding—The Perfect Choice for a First Site
+Hand Coding—The Perfect Choice for a First Website

 It is a very good choice for a first site.

 Everything we build as a static hand coded site may be converted to a WordPress Website Solution at a later time—you don’t lock yourself in a corner.
-What happens when you start with a hand coded site, is that we are able to put much more focus on the design, and less on the coding itself.
+When you start with a hand coded site, we are able to put much more focus on the design, animation and communication, since we don’t need to set up a back-end system.
 And all that money you put on design stays with you if we convert to WordPress later.

 If you are ready to step into the web for the first time, or have a landing-page-worthy project—don’t hesitate to email us.
-Ask us any question and we develop the idea together, and return with a price.
+Ask us any question and we develop the idea together.